laurafdeza/dpbe_l2_pre_registration/README.md

 - Personnel who interact directly with the study subjects (either human or non-human subjects) will not be aware of the assigned treatments.
 (Commonly known as “double blind”)
 - Personnel who analyze the data collected from the study are not aware of the treatment applied to any given group.

+- In this research personnel will be aware of the assigned experiments.
+Participants will not know to which group they have been assigned.